florianmahner/florianmahner.github.io/_pages/about.md

 My work primarily focuses on representation learning in humans and machines.
 I combine computational modeling and machine learning with insights from cognitive science to understand the similarities and differences between human and artificial systems.
 I mostly work on vision, but also use insights from language and other domains.
 I am particularly interested in interpretable alignment of representations and how to use insights from cognitive science to improve machine learning models and vice versa.

-I have a bunch of projects on the intersection of these fields.
+I am working on a couple of projects on the intersection of these fields.
 If you are interested in collaborating, feel free to reach out.

 ## Academic Background